Florence-nyokabi/alx-low_level_programming/0x0C-more_malloc_free/README.md

 No more than 5 functions per file

-The only C standard library functions allowed are malloc and free.
+The only C standard library functions allowed are malloc, free and exit.
 Any use of functions like printf, puts, calloc, realloc etc… is forbidden

 You are allowed to use _putchar

 You don’t have to push _putchar.c, we will use our file.
 If you do it won’t be taken into account

 In the following examples, the main.c files are shown as examples.
-You can use them to test your functions, but you don’t have to push them to your repo (if you do

-we won’t take them into account).
+You can use them to test your functions, but you don’t have to push them to your repo (if you do we won’t take them into account).
 We will use our own main.c files at compilation.
 Our main.c files might be different from the one shown in the examples

 The prototypes of all your functions and the prototype of the function _putchar should be included in your header file called main.h

 Don’t forget to push your header file

-## More Info
-You do not have to learn about calloc and realloc.

 # Tasks
-## 0. Float like a butterfly, sting like a bee

-**mandatory**
+## 0. Trust no one
+*mandatory*

-Write a function that creates an array of chars, and initializes it with a specific char.
+Write a function that allocates memory using malloc.

-*Prototype:* char *create_array(unsigned int size, char c);

-## 1. The woman who has no imagination has no wings

-**mandatory**

-Write a function that returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter.

-*Prototype:* char *_strdup(char *str);

-The _strdup() function returns a pointer to a new string which is a duplicate of the string str.
-Memory for the new string is obtained with malloc, and can be freed with free.

-Returns NULL if str = NULL
+**Prototype:** void *malloc_checked(unsigned int b);

-On success, the _strdup function returns a pointer to the duplicated string.
-It returns NULL if insufficient memory was available
+Returns a pointer to the allocated memory

-FYI: The standard library provides a similar function: strdup.
-Run man strdup to learn more.

-## 2. He who is not courageous enough to take risks will accomplish nothing in life

-**mandatory**
+if malloc fails, the malloc_checked function should cause normal process termination with a status value of 98

+## 1. string_nconcat
+*mandatory*

 Write a function that concatenates two strings.

-*Prototype:* char *str_concat(char *s1, char *s2);
+**Prototype:** char *string_nconcat(char *s1, char *s2, unsigned int n);

-The returned pointer should point to a newly allocated space in memory which contains the contents of s1, followed by the contents of s2, and null terminated
+The returned pointer shall point to a newly allocated space in memory, which contains s1, followed by the first n bytes of s2, and null terminated

+If the function fails, it should return NULL

+If n is greater or equal to the length of s2 then use the entire string s2

 if NULL is passed, treat it as an empty string

-The function should return NULL on failure

-## 3. If you even dream of beating me you'd better wake up and apologize

-**mandatory**

-Write a function that returns a pointer to a 2 dimensional array of integers.

-*Prototype:* int **alloc_grid(int width, int height);

-Each element of the grid should be initialized to 0

-The function should return NULL on failure

-If width or height is 0 or negative, return NULL

-## 4. It's not bragging if you can back it up
-**mandatory**

-Write a function that frees a 2 dimensional grid previously created by your alloc_grid function.

-*Prototype:* void free_grid(int **grid, int height);

-Note that we will compile with your alloc_grid.c file.
-Make sure it compiles.

-## 5. It isn't the mountains ahead to climb that wear you out; it's the pebble in your shoe

-**#advanced**

-Write a function that concatenates all the arguments of your program.

-*Prototype:* char *argstostr(int ac, char **av);

-Returns NULL if ac == 0 or av == NULL

-Returns a pointer to a new string, or NULL if it fails

-Each argument should be followed by a \n in the new string

-## 6. I will show you how great I am

-**#advanced**

-Write a function that splits a string into words.

-*Prototype:* char **strtow(char *str);

-The function returns a pointer to an array of strings (words)

-Each element of this array should contain a single word, null-terminated

-The last element of the returned array should be NULL

-Words are separated by spaces

-Returns NULL if str == NULL or str == ""

-If your function fails, it should return NULL
+## 2. _calloc
+*mandatory*

+Write a function that allocates memory for an array, using malloc.

+**Prototype:** void *_calloc(unsigned int nmemb, unsigned int size);

+The _calloc function allocates memory for an array of nmemb elements of size bytes each and returns a pointer to the allocated memory.

+The memory is set to zero

+If nmemb or size is 0, then _calloc returns NULL

+If malloc fails, then _calloc returns NULL

+FYI: The standard library provides a different function: calloc.
+Run man calloc to learn more.

+## 3. array_range
+*mandatory*

+Write a function that creates an array of integers.

+**Prototype:** int *array_range(int min, int max);

+The array created should contain all the values from min (included) to max (included), ordered from min to max

+Return: the pointer to the newly created array

+If min > max, return NULL

+If malloc fails, return NULL

+## 4. _realloc
+*#advanced*

+Write a function that reallocates a memory block using malloc and free

+**Prototype:** void *_realloc(void *ptr, unsigned int old_size, unsigned int new_size);

+where ptr is a pointer to the memory previously allocated with a call to malloc: malloc(old_size)

+old_size is the size, in bytes, of the allocated space for ptr

+and new_size is the new size, in bytes of the new memory block

+The contents will be copied to the newly allocated space, in the range from the start of ptr up to the minimum of the old and new sizes

+If new_size > old_size, the “added” memory should not be initialized

+If new_size == old_size do not do anything and return ptr

+If ptr is NULL, then the call is equivalent to malloc(new_size), for all values of old_size and new_size

+If new_size is equal to zero, and ptr is not NULL, then the call is equivalent to free(ptr).
+Return NULL

+Don’t forget to free ptr when it makes sense

+FYI: The standard library provides a different function: realloc.
+Run man realloc to learn more.

+## 5. We must accept finite disappointment, but never lose infinite hope
+*#advanced*

+Write a program that multiplies two positive numbers.

+**Usage:** mul num1 num2

+num1 and num2 will be passed in base 10

+Print the result, followed by a new line

+If the number of arguments is incorrect, print Error, followed by a new line, and exit with a status of 98

+num1 and num2 should only be composed of digits.
+If not, print Error, followed by a new line, and exit with a status of 98

+You are allowed to use more than 5 functions in your file

+You can use bc (man bc) to check your results.